beefyfinance/beefy-api/readme.md

 yarn start
 ```

+Note: After you start the API it can take a minute or two before you can fetch the APYs.
+We currently log `getApys()` to the console when all the data is available.

 Optional enviroment vars:

 `BSC_RPC` - A custom RPC endpoint that you want to use.
 `HECO_RPC` - A custom RPC endpoint for HECO.
 You can just leave the default one otherwise.
 `FORTUBE_API_TOKEN` - A token from Fortube to use their API.
 If you don't have a token you will get a console warning and the Fortube APYs will be slightly smaller than in production.
 Everything works fine otherwise.

 ---